How to Build Your Business Case for a BPM System: Getting Budget

 Your Operations Director is likely to be concerned about process efficiency, operational excellence, retention...

-But if actually it is the IT Director that you need to get buy-in from in order to secure budget, focus on how BPM is key to aligning IT investments to business strategy.
+But if it is the IT Director that you need to get buy-in from in order to secure budget, focus on how a BPM system is key to aligning IT investments to business strategy.

-Keep your business plan focused on just the problem(s) that its audience are interested in solving, and explain:
+Keep your business case focused on just the problem(s) that its audience are interested in, and explain how taking a process approach will help solve it.

 Include the figures